 Once again, just like Willie Higinbotham, Russell doesn’t seek to copyright or patent his work.
 Not only would seeking royalties contradict the hacker ethos revered by these early computer geniuses, but also pertinent is the fact that the system Spacewar is running on is hardly a consumer product: it’s the size of three refrigerators and costs $120,000.
 On top of all that, the creators weren’t even sure if a program could be copyrighted.
 The open source nature of Spacewar! encourages modification: in 1969, Rick Bloome uses the PLATO computerized education platform to create a networked version of Spacewar!.
 In 1974, Ken Harrenstein, along with Charles Frankston and Gary Palter from MIT, who, among other changes they make in 1974, convert the wedge and needle ships into shapes closely resembling the starship Enterprise from Star Trek, and call their version Vector of Mysteries.
 What Paramount and NBC might think of their creation is unknown…. although this design motif will be carried forward by Larry Rosenthal when he does the same thing for one of his ships in his later Spacewar! arcade copy called, blatantly, Space Wars.
 Speaking of the commercial front, due to its ubiquitous nature and public domain status, the original Spacewar! will end up as the foundation of the entire video game industry and one of the most copied concepts in the medium.
-It inspires arcade translations such as the first commercial arcade video games, Galaxy Game and Computer Space, as well as the first vector graphics game Space Wars by Rosenthal and Cinematronics, as well as Atari’s answer to that game, Orbit, and even on to the company’s smash hit Asteroids.
+It inspires arcade translations such as the first commercial arcade video games, Galaxy Game and Computer Space, as well as the aforementioned vector graphics game Space Wars by Rosenthal and Cinematronics, as well as Atari’s answer to that game, Orbit, and even on to the company’s smash hit Asteroids.
 The Spacewars concept also materializes early on in home video games for systems like the Channel F and the Atari VCS.